 Step 5: Dry gently

 Avoid rubbing your hair when drying with a cotton towel.
 This will rough up the cuticle and cause frizz, tangles and even breakage.
-Instead, we would advise squeezing the hair dry using a hydrophilic towel or cotton t-shirt.
+Instead, we would advise air drying or squeezing the hair dry using a microfiber towel or cotton t-shirt.

 Step 6: Heatless styling & heat protection